The dramatic failure of the Vietnam War

 Source: https://pixabay.com/photos/vietnam-memorial-soldiers-bronze-1436628/

-The Vietnam War was a conflict that lasted for over 10 years.
+The Vietnam War was a conflict that lasted for over 20 years.
 Tens of thousands of people were killed, and many more were injured.
-It was a devastating time for the United States, and it left a lasting impact on the country.

 Before the war

-Ho Chi Minh, a communist leader of the Vietnamese independence movement, proclaimed the independence of Vietnam on September 2, 1945.
+However, Ho Chi Minh, a communist leader of the Vietnamese independence movement, proclaimed the independence of Vietnam on September 2, 1945.

-Vietnam had been under Japanese occupation since 1940, and Ho Chi Minh saw Japan's defeat as an opportunity to establish an independent Vietnam.
+Ho Chi Minh saw Japan's defeat as an opportunity to establish an independent Vietnam.

 Battle of Dien Bien Phu

-Ho was given control of the north and the south promised to hold elections, which Ho was expected to win
+Ho was given control of the north and the south promised to hold the elections, which Ho was expected to win

-However, South Vietnam’s president, Ngo Dinh Diem, refused to hold elections.
 He was supported by the United States, who feared that any victory by Ho would encourage the spread of communism in the region.

-U.S. Intervention
+US Intervention

 The United States sent 700 military advisers to South Vietnam in 1955.
 They were sent to help train the South Vietnamese army.

-By the early 1960s, thousands of U.S. military advisors were in South Vietnam.
-On the 2nd and 4th of August 1964, in the Gulf of Tonkin, two U.S. ships were allegedly attacked by North Vietnamese forces.
+Then, on the 2nd and 4th of August 1964, in the Gulf of Tonkin, two US ships were allegedly attacked by North Vietnamese forces.

-To do this, they had to build air bases in southern Vietnam, which required U.S. soldiers to guard them.
+To do this, they had to build air bases in southern Vietnam, which required US soldiers to guard them.

 In response to this, the North Vietnamese began attacking the American soldiers as well.